-The question of removal to the Cherokee Nation west has from time to time been discussed.
-The great majority of the Indians are opposed to removing; only a very small per centum of them would consent to a removal if means were provided for their transportation.
+The question of removal to the Chapter Nation west has from time to time been discovered.
+The proof provided of the Leditor are more than the contract of the proof of the Leditor are more than the contract of the proof of the Leditor are more than the contract of the chapter of the Leditor are more than the contract of the chapter of the Leditor are more than the contract of the chapter of the leditor are more than the leditor are the leditor and the leditor are t discussed.
+The great majority of the Indians are opposed to removing; only a very small per centure of their would consent to a removal if means were provided for their transportation.
+Those who are industrious are making a support and are untheir transportation.
 Those who are industrions are making a support and are unwilling to surrender up their homes to go and join their brethren in the West.